JohnSnowLabs/johnsnowlabs/docs/en/alab/tags_text.md

 ### Text summarization

 For a simple text summarization, the configuration just needs the `Text` and `TextArea` tags.
+The `TextArea` tag is used to display a text area for the user input.
+It is mainly used for transcription, paraphrasing, or captioning task.

 ![Text-summarization](/assets/images/annotation_lab/xml-tags/text_summarization.png)